cloudflare/cloudflare-docs/products/load-balancing/src/content/create-load-balancer-ui/index.md

 ---

-## Share you load balancer with other sites
+## Share your load balancer with other sites

 You can share your load balancer with other sites in your account by creating a canonical name (CNAME) record in the Cloudflare DNS app.
 This is useful for sharing configurations with multiple other domains, and you don’t have to create new load balancers for each site.